Photo: Eoban Binder/WFIU

 I worked on Anguilla for two years, so I’m fond of Caribbean flavors.
 I also learned to love cooking with yams!

 We’re using the full-fat coconut milk for this recipe because you can’t get the luxurious mouth feel from the low-fat version.
 I’m also including some Spanish sherry vinegar called Xeres.
-It’s got a nice smokey flavor.
+It’s got a nice smoky flavor.
 If you don’t have the sherry vinegar, you could us cider vinegar instead.

 West Indian Slam'n Yam Salad

 Yield: serves 6-8

 - 2 pounds steamed yams, peeled, cut into cubes and chilled

 - 1 red onion, thinly sliced

 - 1/4 cup mint, roughly chopped